 Test as much as you can to find the best execution to tell your story, as well as to try new ways of approaching your audience.

 Optimize before you create.
-Sometimes the “anxiety” to develop new pieces of content makes us forget that we have already produced so much content to be optimized, re-crafted, capitalized.
-This might sound like a “lazy” approach, but it’s actually a great way to improve performance and optimize your teams’ time and production costs.
+Sometimes the “anxiety” to develop new pieces of content makes us forget that we have already produced so much content to be optimised, re-crafted, capitalised.
+This might sound like a “lazy” approach, but it’s actually a great way to improve performance and optimise your teams’ time and production costs.

 Key takeaways from this interview